youyanggu/covid19_projections/README.md

-There are a lot of existing models out there already that attempts to make projections, but there are serious shortcomings in those models that could be improved upon.
-Here we present a model that uses machine learning to project COVID-19 deaths in the US.
+There are many existing models out there that attempt to make COVID-19 projections, but there are shortcomings in those models that could be improved upon.
+Here we present a model that uses machine learning to project COVID-19 peak and total deaths in the US.

 #### Projection for US
-Peak: **1,351** deaths on **Apr 4** | Total: **29,070** deaths (by Jun 30)
+Peak: **1,351** deaths on **April 4, 2020** | Total: **29,070** deaths (by June 30, 2020)

 {% include iframe.html %}